sachinarpit/study-notes/Study/notes/Spark-notes.md

 This layer is the prime area of interest for most of the Spark developers and data scientists.
 This layer is again a set of libraries, packages, APIs and DSL.
 These are developed by the Spark community ver and above the e APIs, so we will be using these top-level Is and DSLs but internally all of these  will be using Spark Core APIS and ultimately ngs will go to Spark Compute engine.

 # Why Spark
+These 3 things make Spark a super popular distributed computing platform for data procesing.
+* Abstraction
+Spark will abstract away the fact that you are coding to execute ur program on a cluster of computers.
+In the best-case scenario, you will be working with tables and g SQL queries.
+You will feel like working with database.
+In the worst-case scenario, you will be working with RDDs and Dataframes.
+All the complexities of distributed storage, computation and parallel programming is abstracted away by the Spark core.
+* Unified Platform
+Spark combines the capabilities of the SQL queries, Batch processing, Stream processing, Structured and Semi-Structured handling, Graph processing, ML and deep learning.
+All of this in single framework using your favorite programming language.
+* Ease of use
+If you compare with Hadoop and MapReduce code, Spark code is much rter, simple, easy to read understand.
+You also have a growing and evolving ecosystem to offer ready to use libraries, algorithms and integrations with a wide variety of other systems.

 # Spark Development environments